Build a business justification for cloud migration

 Dispelling cloud migration myths

-Myth: Cloud is always cheaper.
+Myth: The cloud is always cheaper.
 It's commonly believed that operating a datacenter in the cloud is always cheaper than operating one on-premises.
 While this assumption might generally be true, it's not always the case.
 Sometimes cloud operating costs are higher.
 These higher costs are often caused by poor cost governance, misaligned system architectures, process duplication, atypical system configurations, or greater staffing costs.
 Fortunately, you can mitigate many of these problems to create early ROI.
-Following the guidance in Building the business justification can help you detect and avoid these misalignments.
+Following the guidance in Build the business justification can help you detect and avoid these misalignments.
 Dispelling the other myths described here can help too.

 Myth: Everything should go into the cloud.
 In fact, some business drivers might lead you to choose a hybrid solution.
 Before you finalize a business model, it's smart to complete a first-round quantitative analysis, as described in the digital estate articles.
 For more information on the individual quantitative drivers involved in rationalization, see The 5 Rs of rationalization.
 Either approach will use easily obtained inventory data and a brief quantitative analysis to identify workloads or applications that could result in higher costs in the cloud.
 These approaches could also identify dependencies or traffic patterns that would necessitate a hybrid solution.